badueny/alquran/README.md

 Lajnah Pentashihan Mushaf Al-Qur'an Kementrian Agama Republik Indonesia

-Copyright Allah SWT
+### Copyright Allah SWT

 ~~If you want to donate, please donate to your nearest neighbor in need.

-From Indonesia to the World.
+With :heart: From Indonesia to the World.